slinkyshark/slinkyshark/README.md

 ###

-<p align="left">All this tech nonsense started when I was a wee boy and all I wanted my 400mhz PPC processor to do more than catch fire.. <br><br>Graduated in 2021 from Northumbria University - Computer Science w/ AI <br><br>Lover of stinky ferrets..<br><br>Drummer, rhythm game masher</p>
+<p align="left">All this tech nonsense started when I was just a wee boy with a very underpowered Powermac G4, well after it's expiry date - Trying to live with such terrible hardware (at the time) and constantly tinkering with it is what got me where I am today! <br><br>Graduated in 2021 from Northumbria University - Computer Science w/ AI <br><br>Lover of stinky ferrets..<br><br>Drummer, rhythm game masher</p>

 ###